 Internet Service Providers, or ISPs, use a lot of terms that the everyday customer might not recognize.
-This simple guide can help you decode our lingo and better understand your connection.
+This simple guide and helpful video can help you decode our lingo and better understand your connection.

 Types of Internet